String Inverters vs. Microinverters: What’s the Difference?

 How a String Inverter Works

-A string inverter has a line of panels that are all connected on the same string.
-You need the string of panels to be the same length, angle and type of panel for the inverter to perform accurately.
+A string inverter connects a line of solar panels on the same string.
+This string of solar panels needs the same length, angle, and solar panel type in order for the inverter to function.

 String Inverters with Optimizers

-Microinverters were created as a solution to the shading problems that string inverters were having.
-They inspired the invention of the power optimizer.
+Microinverters emerged to solve the shading problems inherent to string inverters, also inspiring the invention of the power optimizer.

 The Differences in a Microinverter

-Go Solar Group’s Solution: String Inverter with an Optimizer
+Go Solar Group’s Solution: A String Inverter with an Optimizer